 Take up active family hobbies

 It could be time for a new physically active hobby that you and the family can enjoy.
 Walking and cycling are two hobbies that can be great for all the family – it gets everyone outdoors and allows time for bonding whilst getting the body moving.
+Make sure you purchase some kids glasses for the sun for when your child is outdoors so that their eyes are protected.
 Other hobbies could include swimming, martial arts and soccer.
 You may find that not everyone is up for the same hobbies but by trying different things you can each discover new hobbies and decide which forms of physical activity you like and which you don’t like.
 Teenagers for example are more likely to want to do their own thing – don’t force them to try and take up a family hobby as it could create a negative association with exercise.

 Plan active holidays